Ursitoare

 The three Ursitoare, in Romanian mythology, are supposed to appear three nights after a child's birth to determine the course of its life.
-They are similar to the Greek Fates or Moirai.
+They are most similar to the Roman Parcae, the Latin equivalent of the Greek Fates or Moirai.

 The Fates appearing to baptize children has been part of Romanian tradition for hundreds of years.
 In recent years there has been a "physical materialization" too of this tradition through the show presented during the name party.